Scientists Find Surprising Age-Related Protein Waves In Blood

 "When we went into this, we assumed you aged gradually, so we would see these changes taking place relatively steadily as individuals get older," said Tony Wyss-Coray, a professor of neurology at Stanford University.

-Instead, Wyss-Coray and his colleagues report in Nature Medicine Thursday that these proteins change in three distinct waves, the first of which happens "very surprisingly" during our 30s, peaking around the age of 34.
+Instead, Wyss-Coray and his colleagues report in Nature Medicine on Thursday that these proteins change in three distinct waves, the first of which happens "very surprisingly" during our 30s, peaking around age 34.

-"Then we found a second wave around 60 and then we found a third one, the most prominent one, really around 80 years of age," Wyss-Coray said.
-(An earlier version of their paper is freely available on the bioRxiv preprint server).
+"Then we found a second wave around 60, and then we found a third one, the most prominent one, really around 80 years of age," Wyss-Coray said.
+(An earlier version of their paper is freely available on the bioRxiv preprint server.)

 This observation raises a host of questions about the biology of aging.
-Such as, what age-related transition is occurring in our 30s?
+What age-related transition is occurring in our 30s?
 And what do the changes in the blood actually mean?

-"Most of the proteins in the blood are actually from other tissue sources," he says, "so we can start to ask where ... these proteins come from, and if they change with age," he said.
+"Most of the proteins in the blood are actually from other tissue sources," he said.
+"So we can start to ask where ... these proteins come from and if they change with age," he said.
 For example, in proteins traced back to the liver, "that would tell us that the liver is aging."

-Eventually, Wyss-Coray says he would like to compare a patient's blood protein pattern to the pattern that's normally seen, to produce a personalized aging clock, "where I can tell you, based on the composition of your blood, your kidney seems to be aging faster than it should."
+Eventually, Wyss-Coray said, he would like to compare a patient's blood protein pattern with the pattern that's normally seen, to produce a personalized aging clock "where I can tell you, based on the composition of your blood, your kidney seems to be aging faster than it should."

 Thinking back to those age-reversing experiments in mice, it might also be possible to isolate proteins in the blood that contribute to that effect.

-Transfusing blood plasma carries some risks – in fact, earlier this year the Food and Drug Administration slapped down companies for trying to sell plasma from young people as an anti-aging elixir.
+Transfusing blood plasma carries some risks — in fact, this year the Food and Drug Administration slapped down companies for trying to sell plasma from young people as an anti-aging elixir.
 It would be better to isolate components in the blood that are responsible for beneficial effects.

 Research groups are already studying proteins one by one to find those that might actually influence health.
 For example, Irina Conboy's lab at the University of California, Berkeley has been studying a protein called TGF-beta, which contributes to aging.
 Her mouse experiments suggest that aging effects can be slowed when this protein is blocked.

-Wyss-Coray founded a company, Alkahest, that's running research in people with mild-to-moderate Alzheimer's disease, based on the concept of infusing blood plasma to stave off disease.
+Wyss-Coray founded a company, Alkahest, that's running research in people with mild to moderate Alzheimer's disease, based on the concept of infusing blood plasma to stave off disease.

-With this flood of new data about blood proteins, it's a daunting task to figure out whether each one causes aging, slows it down, or is merely a result of the aging process.
+With this flood of new data about blood proteins, it's a daunting task to figure out whether each one causes aging, slows it down or is merely a result of the aging process.
 Sorting out that question about causality is important.
-After all, graying hair is a so-called biomarker of aging, but hair dye won't reverse the underlying biology.
+After all, graying hair is a biomarker of aging, but hair dye won't reverse the underlying biology.

 This research "is really the first step in categorizing and cataloging the age-related biomarkers," says Toshiko Tanaka, a research scientist at the National Institute on Aging.
 She was the lead author on a study last year that used similar techniques and also identified many proteins related to aging.
 She did not look for the surprising age-related wave pattern that Wyss-Coray is now describing.